 Allow yourself to be imaginative when decorating those vents.

 6. Choose HVAC System That Are Easy To Hide

 Hiding registers or an air conditioner without compromising the utility can sometimes be challenging.
 You could even try putting an HVAC unit in an obscure corner of the house, though you’ll need a fan to circulate the air into the more used spaces.

 Choosing the right HVAC system can help to mitigate many of these problems before they arise.
 For instance, PTAC or ductless mini-split air conditioning units are easier to blend and conceal without an impact on its performance once hidden.
+You can install a refurbished PTAC from PTAC Inc. to make spare rooms more comfortable.
 At an HVAC company, experts will understand how to install this kind of AC unit near windows or through the wall.
 Knowing the proper placement of ductless mini-splits units can help them blend perfectly into the interior design of the space.

 To take full advantage of a space, have an interior designer or architect review the positioning of each component.
 You might be surprised by the ideas they can come up with if you’re the type that pays a great deal of attention to layouts and designs.